danbev/learning-openssl/notes/issues.md

 ```
 Now, this will set `pk->lock` to a new value, so another thread trying to aquire
 the `pk->lock` will now succeed since there is no thread that is holding a lock
-to it (remember the lock is being held on the value in tmp_copy->lock which is
+to it (remember the lock is being held in the value in pk->lock).
-on the stack).

 The usage of memset here:
 After this function call has returned `pk->lock` will be NULL.
 At this point